EmmanuelDemey/trainings-v2/training/chapters/elasticsearch/quiz_day1.md

 <v-clicks>

 - A) Optimize the cluster's network performance
-- B) Transform text into tokens during indexing and search ✅
+- B) Manage shard replication
-- C) Manage shard replication
+- C) Compress data on disk
-- D) Compress data on disk
+- D) Transform text into tokens during indexing and search ✅

-**Answer: B** — An analyzer consists of a tokenizer and filters (lowercase, stemming, stop words, etc.) that transform raw text into indexable tokens.
+**Answer: D** — An analyzer consists of a tokenizer and filters (lowercase, stemming, stop words, etc.) that transform raw text into indexable tokens.

 </v-clicks>